My mom called me last week. Frustrated. Nearly crying.

 Step 3: Paste the Text Somewhere Else

-Open the app where you want to paste—WhatsApp, Messages, Email, Notes, wherever.
+Open the app where you want to paste, like WhatsApp, Messages, Email, Notes, or any other app.

 How to Copy and Paste on iPhone